BigOunceChristo/bitpulse/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

     Binary:              /usr/bin/bitpulsed
-    Configuration file:  /etc/bitpulse/bitpulse.conf
+    Configuration file:  /etc/bitpulsed/bitpulsed.conf
     Data directory:      /var/lib/bitpulsed
     PID file:            /var/run/bitpulsed/bitpulsed.pid (OpenRC and Upstart) or /run/bitpulsed/bitpulsed.pid (systemd)
     Lock file:           /var/lock/subsys/bitpulsed (CentOS)

-The PID directory (if applicable) and data directory should both be owned by the bitpulse user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the bitpulse user and group.
-Access to bitpulse-cli and other bitpulsed rpc clients can then be controlled by group membership.
+The PID directory (if applicable) and data directory should both be owned by the bitpulsed user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the bitpulsed user and group.
+Access to bitpulsed-cli and other bitpulsed rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the bitpulse group access to files under it _if_ the files themselves give permission to the bitpulse group to do so.
+Directories are given a permission of 710, giving the bitpulsed group access to files under it _if_ the files themselves give permission to the bitpulsed group to do so.
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/bitpulse/bitpulse.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/bitpulse/bitpulse.conf`.
-However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `bitpulseD_DATADIR` for OpenRC).
+NOTE: It is not currently possible to override `datadir` in `/etc/bitpulsed/bitpulsed.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/bitpulsed/bitpulsed.conf`.
+However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `bitpulsed_DATADIR` for OpenRC).

 ### macOS

     Binary:              /usr/local/bin/bitpulsed
-    Configuration file:  ~/Library/Application Support/bitpulse/bitpulse.conf
+    Configuration file:  ~/Library/Application Support/bitpulsed/bitpulsed.conf
-    Data directory:      ~/Library/Application Support/bitpulse
+    Data directory:      ~/Library/Application Support/bitpulsed
-    Lock file:           ~/Library/Application Support/bitpulse/.lock
+    Lock file:           ~/Library/Application Support/bitpulsed/.lock

 Installing Service Configuration
 -----------------------------------